– 2020 UPDATED POST –

 - Life Insurance Policies with the Company’s name, address, phone number, and Policy number

-- Medical records or notes for each member of your family (including blood type, allergies, major concerns or sicknesses, past surgeries/injuries )
+- Medical records or notes for each member of the family (including blood type, allergies, major concerns or sicknesses, past surgeries/injuries )

-- List of medications and dosages for each member of your family
+- List of medications and dosages for each member of the family

 - List of all family Doctors and medical professionals including addresses and phone numbers